IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/app/managed-environment/README.md

 ### Parameter: `infrastructureSubnetId`

-Resource ID of a subnet for infrastructure compunonts.
+Resource ID of a subnet for infrastructure components.
 This is used to deploy the environment into a virtual network.
 Must not overlap with any other provided IP ranges.
 Required if "internal" is set to true.

 - Required: No
 - Type: string